yangliu28/ros_group_project_delta/README.md

 *ps9_gripper_control* package contains a library of controlling the yale gripper.

-*ps9_pcl_hmi* package contains a library of point cloud processing and human machine interface design, retrive information of color, position and orientation.
+*ps9_pcl* package contains a library of point cloud processing, retrive information of color, position and orientation.

+*ps9_hmi* package contains a library of human machine interface design.

 ## Tips for team work
 1) In the README.md of each package, give a demo usage of your library, includes the #include, class instantiation and important member function.
 Or, just give an standalone test program for your library.